bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 # The Blurry Line of Javascript

-+ Instantaneous install of applications that looks like a page hit.
++ Instantaneous installation of applications that looks like a page hit.

 + The blurring line of source to object code.
       + so subtle that few see it.